-Let’s continue our journey to discovering how to build profit margins that lead to profitability.
+Let’s continue our journey to discover how to build profit margins that lead to profitability.
 Last time, we focused on mistakes businesses can make (see blog title: Automotive Service Shops: Profit Margins No-No’s).
 Today, I’ll give you some specific guidelines to follow when pricing parts.

 On average, you should aim for a 50% GPM on parts, so that you reach an overall end goal of 60% GPM.

-A formula for pricing
+Formula for pricing

 Here’s an up-close look at reaching a 50% GPM on parts: